xiaolongw1223/academic-web/content/news/index.md

 ### 2022

 - **04/07**:
-  Xiaolong and his best half - Yuteng were blessed with the arrival of their first baby.
+  Xiaolong and his best half - Yuteng were blessed with the arrival of their first baby!

 - **03/13**:
   Congratulations to Xiaolong for receiveing the Best Student Paper Award and the Best Paper Award (co-authored) from the SEG Mining Committee for his work presented at 2021 SEG Annual Meeting.